-

 Currently, the domestic reverse charge is an optional provision included in Article 194 of the EU VAT Directive.
 It applies to B2B sales where the supplier is not established in the MS in which the VAT is due.

 In the Netherlands, the domestic reverse charge already applies to all local supplies of goods and services by non-established businesses if the recipient of the goods or receiver of the services is established in the Netherlands.
-If the EU proposal is adopted, then this means that the scope of the reverse charge will be further extended.
+If the EU proposal will be adopted, then this means that the scope of the reverse charge will be further extended to supplies to all VAT registered businesses.
+Furthermore, the ViDA package provides that the Netherlands could continue to apply the reverse charge to all supplies by non-established businesses not only if these businesses are not VAT registered in the Netherlands.

-Suppliers need to report the transactions subject to the extended mandatory domestic reverse charge in the ESL from 1 January 2025, and in the EU DRR (e-invoicing and transaction-based reporting), from 1 January 2028.
-The acquirer of the goods or services also needs to report the purchases in the EU DRR from 1 January 2028.
+Suppliers need to report the transactions subject to the extended mandatory domestic reverse charge in the ESL from 1 July 2028, and in the EU DRR (e-invoicing and digital transaction-based reporting), from 1 July 2030.
+The acquirer of the goods or services also needs to report the purchases in the EU DRR from 1 July 2030.

 Comments